-Bindings are quite important in the case of Azure Functions.
-In this Azure article, we will discuss different types of Bindings in Azure Functions.
+Bindings in Azure Functions are quite crucial.
+This Azure article will discuss different types of Bindings in Azure Functions.

 Table of Contents